signalwire/swrooms/README.md

 ## Introduction

 This codebase contains both the frontend and the backend for the [swrooms.com](http://swrooms.com) website.
-The frontend code written in React is inside the `video` folder.
+The frontend code written using React is inside the `video` folder.
 It uses the SignalWire Video JS library to create video calls.
-It also uses custom libraries
+It also uses endpoints from our backend that proxy to SignalWire Video APIs.

+The backend code uses Node.js and Express to present API endpoints for the frontend to consume.
+It keeps track of rooms and members in realtime using
+SignalWire Node.js Realtime SDK for video.

 ## Running swrooms locally